library(tidyverse)

 Motivation

 We are now going to fill in the remaining steps of the learning procedure from a statistical perspective.
-We’ve already covered defining the statistical model, estimation, and prediction.
+We’ve already covered defining the statistical model, hypothesis class, estimation, and prediction.

 - From a statistical perspective, steps 1, 4, and 5 blur together in a procedure we call model selection.

-- At a high level, the purpose of these three steps is to choose the best statistical model given our training data.
+- At a high level, the purpose of these three steps is to choose the best predictive model given our training data.

 Defining “The Best Model”